ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 * Data protected by institutional policy

 ## Why do we anonymize data?
-Data is anonymized to minimize the risk of harm to individuals, communities, and animal species in the event of a confidentiality breach.
+Data is anonymized to *minimize the risk of harm* to individuals, communities, and animal species in the event of a confidentiality breach.

-Data anonymization is also done to prevent possible re-identification, where participants could be isolated in a dataset and then matched to other information that could identify them with reasonable effort.
+Data anonymization is also done to *prevent possible re-identification*, where participants could be isolated in a dataset and then matched to other information that could identify them with reasonable effort.
 The level of harm that may impact participants depends on the population, topic, and context of the data.

 Examples of who may be harmed:
 * Vulnerable populations